docupike/docs/docs/en/dev/addon/cmdb-structures.md

 * `bool`: Simple Yes/No field to query boolean information
 * `object`: Allows references between two objects

-A full list of possible types can be retrieved over docupike's API: `http://my.docupike.com/api/v2/property-type`.
+A full list of possible types can be retrieved over i-doit up's API: `http://my.docupike.com/api/v2/property-type`.
-As result, you will get all available property types in your docupike instance.
+As result, you will get all available property types in your i-doit up instance.

 #### Limitations